Deepanjalkumar/Deepanjalkumar/README.md

 ### Hi there 👋
 # 👨‍💻 About Deepanjal Kumar

-I'm a hacker aka(Security researcher & former data scientist), tool developer and technologist that enjoys creativity, automation and
+I'm a hacker aka(Security researcher ), tool developer and technologist that enjoys creativity, automation and

 offensive stuff.